-- 1. ACT recommended composite score of 19. - 2.
-TABE reading and math scores, at least 12th grade level. - 3.
+- 1. ACT minimum composite score of 19 recommended. - 2.
+COMPASS reading score of 85 and math score of 55. - 3.
 Completed Health Occupations application. - 4.
 Completed Health Occupations health certificate signed by a medical doctor. - 5.
 Interview by instructor and/or committee. - 6.
 Eight hours of clinical observation at a hospital-based Respiratory Care Department. - 7.
 If accepted, all applicants must participate in drug and alcohol testing and a criminal history backgound check.